Echter’s Plant Doctors are available

 Reapply mulch where it has been blown or pulled away.

-for empty spaces where you could plant some bulbs this fall between
+for empty spaces in your garden where you could plant some bulbs this fall between

-next spring.
-Our fall bulbs usually arrive Labor Day weekend.
+show.
+Our fall bulbs usually arrive around Labor Day weekend.

 Water your garden early